The Top 4 Priorities of Building Occupants Post-Pandemic

 So how should buildings prepare for the return of employees?
 We recently surveyed over 1,000 office workers to gauge their sentiments regarding office buildings and compared that data to survey data from May 2020 as well as our 2019 survey.
 We found that employee priorities have shifted to new concerns.

 Below we’ve outlined the top four priorities of employees as they prepare to return to the office.

 1. Cleanliness and Air Quality

-Ranked in the first position, 59% of respondents stated that building cleanliness and air quality is a top priority in the office.
+Ranked in the first position, 59% of respondents stated that building cleanliness and air quality are a top priority in the office.
 Employees are highly interested in being informed about the cleanliness of a space such as how often a space is cleaned and when the most recent cleaning was completed.
 Air quality is measured by tracking Volatile Organic Compounds (VOCs) in the air and can be displayed to management, tenants, or both.
-Cohesion’s Indoor Air Quality (IAQ) program even allows for IAQ optimization to intelligently increase air flow to spaces if pollutant levels start to rise.
+Cohesion’s Indoor Air Quality (IAQ) program even allows for IAQ optimization to intelligently increase airflow to spaces if pollutant levels start to rise.

 This finding is opposite to our 2019 Employee Survey Report, where 40% of people ranked having physical amenity options, such as on-site gyms, restaurants, and bars, as the top office improvement in a building, while technology including touchless capabilities ranked lower.

 Another priority to employees is the safety of the building.
 58% of office workers ranked building safety and security as one of the most important factors in an office.
 Measures including on-site security staff, access control, visitor check-in requirements, and emergency protocols all contribute to keeping employees safe when they’re at work.

 Employees ranked communication and information as the third most important priority.
 49% of respondents included this as a top-ranked concern.
 Communications including alerts, building protocols, emergency notifications, hours of operation, and upcoming events are important to keep tenants informed, especially when needs are evolving every day.